Sex hormone–binding globulin: Function

-Testosterone and estradiol circulate in the bloodstream, loosely bound mostly to serum albumin (~54%), and to a lesser extent bound tightly to SHBG (~44%).
-Only a very small fraction of about 1 to 2% is unbound, or "free," and thus biologically active and able to enter a cell and activate its receptor.
+Testosterone and estradiol circulate in the bloodstream where 33-70% are loosely bound to serum albumin (depending on the sex and hormone), and most of the remaining is bound tightly to SHBG.
+Only a very small fraction of about 1 to 4% is unbound, or "free," and thus biologically active and able to enter a cell and activate its receptor.
 SHBG inhibits the function of these hormones.
 Thus, the local bioavailability of sex hormones is influenced by the level of SHBG.
 Because SHBG binds to testosterone (T) and dihydrotestosterone (DHT), these hormones are made less lipophilic and become concentrated within the luminal fluid of the seminiferous tubules.
 The higher levels of these hormones enable spermatogenesis in the seminiferous tubules and sperm maturation in the epididymis.
 SHBG's production is regulated under the influence of FSH on Sertoli cells, enhanced by insulin, retinol, and testosterone.

 The relative binding affinity of various sex steroids for SHBG is dihydrotestosterone (DHT) > testosterone > androstenediol > estradiol > estrone.
 DHT binds to SHBG with about 5 times the affinity of testosterone and about 20 times the affinity of estradiol.
 Dehydroepiandrosterone (DHEA) is weakly bound to SHBG, but dehydroepiandrosterone sulfate is not bound to SHBG.
 Androstenedione is not bound to SHBG either, and is instead bound solely to albumin.
 Estrone sulfate and estriol are also poorly bound by SHBG.
 Less than 1% of progesterone is bound to SHBG.

 SHBG levels are usually about twice as high in women as in men.
 In women, SHBG serves to limit exposure to both androgens and estrogens.
 Low SHBG levels in women have been associated with hyperandrogenism and endometrial cancer due to heightened exposure to androgens and estrogens, respectively.
 During pregnancy, due to activation of SHBG production in the liver by high estrogen levels, SHBG levels increase by five-fold to ten-fold.
 The high SHBG levels during pregnancy may serve to protect the mother from exposure to fetal androgens that escape metabolism by the placenta.
 A case report of severe hyperandrogenism in a pregnant woman due to a rare instance of genetic SHBG deficiency illustrates this.